James020118/Pokedex/README.md

 SwiftUI is used to make the UI portion of the app.
 I chose it because its easy of use.
 SwiftUI eliminates the use of storyboards and constraints, which makes sizing and adapting to screen sizes very easy.

+Results are paginated so we only fetch and load more cells when we scroll to the bottom of grid.

 Main Grid:
 ```swift